openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

    sudo mv /tmp/openvino-2022.repo /etc/yum.repos.d
    ```
 3. Verify that the new repository is set up properly.

    a.
 First, list all valid repositories:
       ```sh
       sudo yum repolist
       ```
-      And enter `y` to the question about adding the GPG key as below:
+      And enter `y` to the question about adding the GPG key, as shown below:
       ```sh
       Is this ok [y/N]: y
       ```

    b.
 Then, query `openvino` in the repository list:
       ```sh
       yum repolist | grep -i openvino